glic3rinu/passlib/docs/lib/passlib.hash.sha512_crypt.rst

 .. currentmodule:: passlib.hash

 SHA-512 Crypt and SHA-256 Crypt were developed in 2008 by Ulrich Drepper [#f1]_
 as a successor to :class:`~passlib.hash.md5_crypt`.
-They includes fixes and advancements such as variable rounds, and use of NIST-approved cryptgraphic primitives.
+They include fixes and advancements such as variable rounds, and use of NIST-approved cryptographic primitives.
 SHA-256 / SHA-512 Crypt are currently the default password hash for many systems (notably Linux), and have no known weaknesses.